Spreads/Spreads/lib/README.md

 This file is a placeholder, used to preserve directory structure in Git.

 This file does not need to be edited.

+Binaries here are compressed and are ready to be packed with Bootstrapper.